Niaratho/kafka-workshop/03_consumer/README.md

 2. Start three instances of the updated consumer that work together in a group.
 Make sure to use individual static group membership ids.
 3. Use the `kafka-consumer-groups` command to monitor the partition assignments of the consumers.
 4. Stop one consumer.
 Check the partition assignments of the consumers again.
-Note, how one partition is not being read from as it is not assigned.
+All partitions are still assigned to a consumer, but some partitions are not being read from anymore, i.e. their "current offset" does not change.
+That is because the death of the consumer did not trigger a partition rebalance immediately.
-5. Revive the dead consumer and check the partition assignments of the consumers again.
-The consumer should be assigned the same partition as previously.
+5. Revive the dead consumer.
+Check the broker logging output and the partition assignments of the consumers.
+The revived consumer should be assigned to the same partition as before.
 The other two should not have been interrupted at all.
-6. Stop another consumer.
-Repeatedly watch the output of the `kafka-consumer-groups` command and wait for the session to time out and the initiation of the partition rebalancing.
+6. Stop another consumer and wait for the session to time out.
+Check the broker logging output and the partition assignments of the consumers again.
+A regular partition rebalancing should have taken place.

 **Bonus**
 - What would happen if the dead consumer would be revived and killed over and over again?